 12

-"Shimoneta: A Boring World Where the Concept of Dirty Jokes Doesn't Exist" has been reviewed by nearly 322,000 viewers, highlighting its significant popularity among anime fans.
+"Shimoneta: A Boring World Where the Concept of Dirty Jokes Doesn't Exist" stands out for its impressive popularity, having been reviewed by over 322,000 anime fans worldwide.
+This level of attention speaks to the show’s unique appeal within the anime community.

 ActionComedyEcchi